Rudxain/regexTRAN/README.md

 Impls are encouraged to support inline-flags.
 This allows retran developers to enable modes/features, without passing impl-specific args to an interpreter.
 This, in turn, provides a self-contained API, unlike BF programs where all metadata must be specified in different ways to different interpreters (GUI text-boxes, CLI args, fn params, etc...).

 For interactive use and/or development purposes, `x` flag must be enabled by default.
 This allows easier editing and readability.
 For minification purposes, impls are allowed to disable `x`.

-## Impl

-My Python3 impl shouldn't be taken as "The Standard Implementation", not even as "The Standard Python Implementation".
-It's still kinda buggy, and the spec hasn't been stabilized yet.

-However, it's true that "the most standard impl, as of 2023" is definitely my impl, and it's ok to use it as a template for other impls that may become standard-de-facto, as chosen by the community

 ## CS
 I haven't proven if the spec is Turing-Complete.
 However, it's extremely-likely that both the spec and the impl are *Deterministic Linear-Bounded Automata*.